Shipwright/daveas.github.io/_posts/2014-03-27-Over-Commitment.markdown

 category: writing
 tags:
 - Stories
 excerpt: "After overcommitting my time I was forced to quit playing music for Webb High School’s Young Life Club.
 I think it was a valuable lesson learned, so much so that I thought my comments on the subject might make a decent blog post.
-It feels..."
+It feels"
 ---

 After overcommitting my time I was forced to quit playing music for Webb High School’s Young Life Club.
 I think it was a valuable lesson learned, so much so that I thought my comments on the subject might make a decent blog post.
 It feels a little uncomfortable opening up, but I hope this helps you understand a little bit more about who I am.